gorkemhacioglu/Select-and-Translate/README.md

 # Select and Translate (Subtitle translator)
 ![alt text](https://streamviewerbot.com/SelectAndTranslate/selectAndTranslate_ui.png)

 This tool allows you to translate subtitles/texts by selecting via cursor.
-It will help you if you want to watch a movie with a foreign subtitle to improve your language skills.
+It might help you if you want to watch a movie with a foreign subtitle to improve your language skills.

 The tool detects text with help of Tesseract OCR and translates it with Google Translate by using Playwright!